 - Rinse and pat dry the pork spare ribs.
 Cut them into manageable piece.

-- Add the chopped onion and garlic, and sauté until they become translucent and fragrant.
+- Add the chopped onion and garlic, and sautรฉ until they become translucent and fragrant.1 cup Onion, 4 cloves Garlic

 - Pour in the tomato sauce, tomato paste, and water or beef broth.
-Bring the mixture to a boil, then reduce the heat to a simmer.
+Bring the mixture to a boil, then reduce the heat to a simmer.15 ounce Tomato sauce, โ cup Tomato paste, 1 cup Water or beef broth

 - Cover and cook for 45 minutes to 1 hour, or until the meat is tender and the sauce has thickened.